 What Are the Treatment Options for Hypodontia?

-- Braces – In this treatment, metal brackets get fixed onto your teeth with connecting wires to move your teeth to the correct position.
-Invisalign and other invisible braces can also be chosen for a more transparent and convenient treatment option to move the teeth.
+In this treatment, metal brackets get fixed onto your teeth with connecting wires to move your teeth to the correct position.
+One can choose Invisalign and other invisible braces for a more transparent and convenient treatment option to move the teeth.

-- Dentures – These are removable plates with attached artificial teeth.
+These are removable plates with attached artificial teeth.
 Children can start wearing dentures for assistance in speech development.
 Periodic replacement of children’s dentures is necessary to match the changes in their jaws during growth.
-Dentures can be relied upon until the child is old enough to get permanent teeth implants.
+One can rely on dentures until the child is old enough to get permanent teeth implants.

 You don’t have to be overly concerned if you are missing a tooth or two, in addition to your wisdom teeth.
 That is because this situation is manageable.
 For this, it is essential to identify the symptoms of missing teeth early on and begin an appropriate treatment to prevent any long-term oral health issues.
 Start by scheduling regular dental appointments with our team at Putnam Orthodontics to acquire a beautiful smile that lasts long.